Are you a beginner or an advanced skier wishing to improve your skiing?

 - Keep your mind focused on your breaths.

-In fact, stop whatever you are doing right now and take a few deep breaths.
+Stop whatever you are doing right now and take a few deep breaths.
 How does it make you feel?

-When the fear creeps into your mind whether you are sitting on a lift chair, with your teeth chattering or about to go down the moguls, use the same technique to quiet your mind and focus on the present.
+When the fear creeps into your mind, whether you are sitting on a lift chair, with your teeth chattering, or about to go down the moguls, use the same technique to quiet your mind and focus on the present.

 2) Cultivate Balance With Yoga